 In this post, we will discuss ‘Temporal & Spatial coherence’ in LASER.
-Let us start it by defining Coherence.
+Let us start by defining Coherence.

-In such a wave there is a definite relationship between the phase of wave and given time and at a certain time later for at a point and at a certain distance away.
+In such a wave there is a definite relationship between the phase of the wave and given time and at a certain time later for at a point and at a certain distance away.

 Coherence describes all properties of the correlation between physical quantities of a single wave or between several waves or wave packets.